 - Matched Betting has grown in popularity in recent years and specialist services currently boast that their customers are able to earn up to £1,500 profit per month.
 Again, not dead.

-- Bonuses offered from casinos have declined in value over the years, but have now reached a point where they’re unlikely to get any worse.
-If the terms & conditions became any more stringent then it could render bonuses completely worthless to new players — Casinos would then lose their ability to successfully lure in new, genuine customers.
-I’m not really an advocate of casino ‘Bonus Bagging‘, but i’m positive that professionals continue to generate a profit using this technique.
+- Casino Bonuses have declined in value over the years — that’s true.
+But they’ve now reached a point where they’re unlikely to get any worse.
+I’m not really an advocate of casino ‘Bonus Bagging‘, but professionals continue to generate a profit using this technique.

 5. “You can’t earn from betting.
 It’s a Mug’s game”